Na Pali Coast (Photo Credit: Renee Roaming)

 Hidden Gems

-- Maha‘ulepu Heritage Trail: A 4 mile roundtrip coastal hike with stunning ocean views, secluded coves, dunes, tide pools, sculpted lava formations, native plants, and petroglyphs.
+- Maha‘ulepu Heritage Trail: A 4-mile roundtrip coastal hike with stunning ocean views, secluded coves, dunes, tide pools, sculpted lava formations, native plants, and petroglyphs.

 - Secret Beach (Kauapea Beach): A secluded, breathtaking beach near Kīlauea.
 Accessible by a steep unmarked path.

 More than 60 feature films and TV shows have used Kaua’i as a backdrop.
 The musical South Pacific, Elvis’s Blue Hawaii, Avatar, Disney’s Jungle Cruise, and Jurassic Park – remember the scene where Sam Neill and Laura Dern see the dinosaurs for the very first time?
 Kaua‘i.
+The Hawai’i Movie Tour is a fun all-day excursion for movie buffs and families.
+You’ll recognize the iconic locations from movie scenes while getting the inside scoop on backlot trivia.